New and expanded consumer protections, additional financial help, and more flexible enrollment are here.

 Don’t Wait to Enroll

 It’s a good idea to stay on top of new health insurance rules — and to stay covered.
-Open enrollment ends on January 31, 2022, and if you don’t sign up by the deadline you may have to wait another year to get coverage (unless you qualify for special enrollment).
-Sign up now through Covered California — the only place where you will be able to receive financial help if you are eligible.
+Covered California’s open enrollment period typically happens between November and January.
+If you don’t sign up during open enrollment, you may still be able to apply for health insurance and financial help through Covered California under special enrollment.
 If you have questions or need assistance, free expert help is available.